-Memory is a complex process, and memory lapses plague the best of us.
-More concerning signs of cognitive impairment include:
+Memory is a complex process.
+Often times, memory lapses plague the best of us.
+However, there are more concerning signs of cognitive decline, including:

 - Inability to recall appointments, conversations, and recent events that used to come easily

 - Forgetfulness about where you put personal items, names of familiar people, or directions to familiar places